offsideswap/Moonmage/protocol/README.md

 2. In `protocol/farm/facets/`, create a new folder called `SampleFacet`
 3. Within the `SampleFacet` folder create a file called `SampleFacet.sol`.
 4. Implement your Facet.
 You can use `SampleFacet.sol` in `protocol/samples` as a template.
 Note that Facets can only have `AppStorage` as an internal state variable.
-5. Modify the `deploy` function in `scripts/deploy` to include your new Facet, so that the Facet will be deployed with the Beanstalk Diamond.
+5. Modify the `deploy` function in `scripts/deploy` to include your new Facet, so that the Facet will be deployed with the Moonmage Diamond.

 ## Testing a BIP